-- 1.2.1 Unless the contrary intention appears or the context otherwise requires, words or expressions contained in this document bear the same meaning as in the Health Service Acts. - a) "Council of Governors" means the Council of Governors of the Trust as constituted by the Constitution. - b) "Board of Directors" and (unless the context otherwise requires) "Board" means the Board of Directors as constituted in accordance with the constitution. - c) "Trustee Board" means the Board that represents the Corporate Trustee (Royal Papworth Hospital NHS Foundation Trust), with responsibilities for the accountability to the Charity Commission for charitable funds held on trust by Royal Papworth Hospital Charity.
+- 1.2.1 Unless the contrary intention appears or the context otherwise requires, words or expressions contained in this document bear the same meaning as in the Health Service Acts. - a) "Council of Governors" means the Council of Governors of the Trust as constituted by the Constitution. - b) "Board of Directors" and (unless the context otherwise requires) "Board" means the Board of Directors as constituted in accordance with the constitution. - c) "Trustee Board" means the Board that represents the Corporate Trustee (Royal Papworth Hospital NHS Foundation Trust), with responsibilities for the accountability to the Charity Commission for charitable funds held on trust by Royal Papworth Hospital Charity. - d) "Budget" means a resource, expressed in financial terms, proposed by the Trust for the purpose of carrying out, for a specific period, any or all of the functions of the Trust. - "Budget Holder" means the director or officer with delegated authority to manage finances (Income and Expenditure) for a specific area of the organisation.

-- d) "Budget" means a resource, expressed in financial terms, proposed by the Trust for the purpose of carrying out, for a specific period, any or all of the functions of the Trust. - e) "Budget Holder" means the director or officer with delegated authority to manage finances (Income and Expenditure) for a specific area of the organisation. - f) "Chairman" is the person appointed by the Council of Governors to lead the Board of Directors and Council of Governors to ensure that it successfully discharges its overall responsibility for the Trust as a whole. - g) "Chief Executive" means the Chief Executive officer of the Trust. - h) "Commissioning" means the process for determining the need for and for obtaining the supply of healthcare and related services by the Trust within available resources. - i) "Committee" means the Board of Directors, a Committee, Sub Committee or Joint Committee as the context requires. - j) "Constitution" means the constitution approved by the Board of Directors and Council of Governors and submitted to the Regulator, which describes the operation of the Foundation Trust. - k) "Chief Finance & Commercial Officer" means the Chief Financial Officer (Finance Director) of the Trust. - "Executive Director" means a Member of the Board of Directors who holds an executive office of the Trust. - m) "External Auditor" means the person appointed to audit the accounts of the Trust and associated charity, and is synonymous with the term "Auditor" as defined in the Constitution. - n) "Charitable Funds" means those philanthropic funds which the Trust holds on behalf of Royal Papworth Charity at its date of incorporation or chooses subsequently to accept. - o) "Internal Auditor" means the person appointed to produce an annual audit opinion on the effectiveness of the system of internal control. - p) "Legal Advisor" means the properly qualified person appointed by the Trust to provide legal advice. - q) "Director" means a person appointed as an Executive or Non-executive Director, and whose post carries with it Board membership status, and includes the Chairman.
+- f) "ChairmanChair" is the person appointed by the Council of Governors to lead the Board of Directors and Council of Governors to ensure that it successfully discharges its overall responsibility for the Trust as a whole. - g) "Chief Executive" means the Chief Executive officer of the Trust. - h) "Commissioning" means the process for determining the need for and for obtaining the supply of healthcare and related services by the Trust within available resources. - "Committee" means the Board of Directors, a Committee, Sub Committee or Joint Committee as the context requires. - "Constitution" means the constitution approved by the Board of Directors and Council of Governors and submitted to the Regulator, which describes the operation of the Foundation Trust. - k) "Chief Finance & Commercial Officer (CFCOCFO)" means the Chief Financial Officer (Finance Director) of the Trust. - "Executive Director" means a Member of the Board of Directors who holds an executive office of the Trust. - m) "External Auditor" means the person appointed to audit the accounts of the Trust and associated charity and is synonymous with the term "Auditor" as defined in the Constitution. - n) "Charitable Funds" means those philanthropic funds which the Trust holds on behalf of Royal Papworth Charity at its date of incorporation or chooses subsequently to accept. means donations received by Royal Papworth Charity which are used in furtherance of its charitable purpose to support Royal Papworth Hospital. - "Internal Auditor" means the person appointed to produce an annual audit opinion on the effectiveness of the system of internal control. - p) "Legal Advisor" means the properly qualified person appointed by the Trust to provide legal advice. - q) "Director" means a person appointed as an Executive or Non-executive Director, and whose post carries with it Board membership status, and includes the ChairmanChair.
 It does not necessarily include everyone whose job title includes the word 'Director'.
-The official register of Directors will be posted on the Trust website.
+The official register of Directors will be posted on the Trust website. - "Nominated officer" means an officer charged with the responsibility for discharging specific tasks within Standing Orders and Standing Financial Instructions. - s) "Non-Executive Director" means a Director who does not hold an executive office of the Trust, including the ChairmanChair. - "Officer" means an employee of the Trust or any other person holding a paid appointment or office with the Trust.